leahmpring/githubportfolio/README.md

 Inspired by Spotify World Map 2.0

-To find more information on this project, please go to [View NEXUS](https://leahpring.wixsite.com/leahpringportfolio/nexus-project)
+To find more information on this project, please [view NEXUS](https://leahpring.wixsite.com/leahpringportfolio/nexus-project)